Fantom-foundation/go-opera/docs/fastsync.rst

 .. image:: assets/fastsync.png

-The Babble node is implemented as a state machine where the possible states are:
+The Lachesis node is implemented as a state machine where the possible states are:
 **Babbling**, **CatchingUp**, and **Shutdown**.
-A node is normally in the **Babbling** state where it performs the regular Hashgraph gossip routines, but a **sync_limit** response from a peer will trigger the node to enter the **CatchingUp** state, where it will attempt to fast-forward to a recent snapshot.
+A node is normally in the **Babbling** state where it performs the regular Poset gossip routines, but a **sync_limit** response from a peer will trigger the node to enter the **CatchingUp** state, where it will attempt to fast-forward to a recent snapshot.
 A **sync_limit** response indicates that the number of Events that the